Best guide for things to do in Furnas, Azores [2025]

 Not only do you get a great meal, by eating there you also get free admission into the Terra Nostra Garden.

 This garden has been around for over 200 years.
-Immediately upon entry there is a large pool filled with an orange water, surrounded by smaller, more secretive pools of a milky green water.
-Hot springs.
+Immediately upon entry there is a large pool filled with an orange water, surrounded by more secretive smaller pools of a milky green hot water.
+The water temperature ranges between 35 and 40 degrees Celsius (95 to 104 degrees Fahrenheit).

-After your dip in the hot springs, you are free to roam the vast gardens, each area themed with plants from around the world.
+After your dip in the thermal pools, you are free to roam the beautiful botanical gardens, each area themed with plants from around the world.

-Peaceful and beautiful the scent of flowers wafting in the air is a nice reprieve from the stench of the immense volcanic activity that Furnas is known for.
+Peaceful and beautiful the scent of flowers wafting in the air is a nice reprieve from the stench of the immense volcanic activity that Furnas is known for and is one of the most beautiful gardens.
+It’s one of the best things to spend a full day doing.

 Sao Miguel is full of the most unique and magical thermal springs, each different from the other.